Robert Daly

 - Profile

-Robert Daly is the director of the Kissinger Institute on China and the United States at the Woodrow Wilson Center.
-Before coming to the Wilson Center, Robert Daly directed the University of Maryland’s China Initiative and served as American director of the Hopkins-Nanjing Center for Chinese and American Studies.
-He began work in U.S.-China relations as cultural exchanges officer at the U.S. Embassy in Beijing in the late 1980s.
-After leaving the Foreign Service, he taught Chinese at Cornell University, worked on television and theater projects in China as a host, actor and writer and helped produce a Chinese-language version of “Sesame Street.”
-He is a director of the American Mandarin Society and a member of the Task Force on U.S. China Policy, and he leads numerous international dialogues and research projects on U.S.-China relations.
-Daly’s analysis is featured regularly on NPR, C-SPAN, CNN and Voice of America.
-He has interpreted for Chinese leaders, including Jiang Zemin, and U.S. leaders, including President Carter.
+Robert Daly is founding director of the Center for U.S.-China Relations in the School of Public Policy at the University of Maryland.
+He previously directed the Woodrow Wilson Center’s Kissinger Institute on China and the United States as well as the Hopkins-Nanjing Center in Nanjing, China.
+He began work in U.S.-China relations at the U.S. Embassy in Beijing in the late 1980s.
+After leaving the Foreign Service, he taught Chinese at Cornell and worked on television and theater projects in China.
+He is a director of the National Committee on U.S.-China Relations and the American Mandarin Society, a member of the Task Force on U.S. China Policy, and he leads numerous international dialogues and research projects.
+He has interpreted for Chinese leaders, including Jiang Zemin, and U.S. leaders, including Henry Kissinger.